jistr/vim-nerdtree-tabs/README.md

 You'll get one new command: `:NERDTreeTabsToggle`

-For the needs of most of us, this is the only command to operate NERDTree from now on, so make sure to map it on a key combo ;) Press it once, NERDTree opens in all tabs (even in new tabs created from now on); press it again, NERDTree closes in all tabs.
+For the needs of most of us, this is the only command needed to operate NERDTree.
+Press it once, NERDTree opens in all tabs (even in new tabs created from now on); press it again, NERDTree closes in all tabs.

 ### Just one NERDTree

 Tired of having a fully collapsed NERDTree every time you open a new tab?
 Vim-nerdtree-tabs will keep them all synchronized.
 You will get just one NERDTree buffer for all your tabs.
-As long as you open NERDTree using the :NERDTreeTabsToggle command, that is.

 ### Sync to the max